opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Using-Workload-Chart-View.md

 The **Workload Chart** view is useful to refer to at a glance if a schedule or the schedules for that day have over run the estimated runtime.
-There are a few preferences relating to the workload chart that can be changed according to the user\'s preference.
+There are a few preferences relating to the workload chart that can be changed according to the user's preference.
 For additional information on changing these preferences, refer to [Setting Preferences for Charts](Preferences-for-Charts.md).